SichangHe/igem-2022-dku-backup/src/communication.md

  public knows about *Shigella*.
 Then, through expert interviews, we managed to gain insights into our project feasibility and possible future directions.
-Finally, we participated in on-campus communication to let more people know about shigella and surface display technology.
+Finally, we participated in on-campus communication to let more people know about *Shigella* and surface display technology.

 ## Socially-Oriented Questionnaire